Projective Integration Methods in the Runge-Kutta Framework and the Extension to Adaptivity in Time: Numerical tests

+so that $u_1$ slowly relaxes to zero in time while $u_2$ approaches $u_1$ with potentially fast relaxation time $\frac{1}{\epsilon}$.
+The exact solution is plotted for $\epsilon = 0.05$ and $\epsilon = 0.005$ in Figure \ref{fig:testcase}.
+This test case is suitable for assessing the accuracy and stability properties of the time integration methods proposed above as it includes a scale separation and requires efficient techniques to speed up standard methods.

-Standard FE or RK4 schemes will obviously not be stable for the integration of this model for time steps $\Delta t > \epsilon$.
+Standard FE or RK4 schemes will not be stable for the integration of the model problem \eqref{e:conv_test}-\eqref{e:conv_test2} for time steps $\Delta t > \epsilon$, due to the fast evolution of $u_2$.
 We will subsequently assess the numerical convergence of the new projective schemes and the error estimators of the embedded projective schemes.
+For a concise presentation of the results, we show error plots for $u_1$.
+However, for large time $t$, the solution will yield $u_1(t) \approx u_2(t)$ due to the relaxation in \eqref{e:conv_test2}, so that the errors in our numerical simulations where practically the same for $u_1$ and $u_2$.

+\begin{remark}(\textit{Other test cases}) While this paper concerns the derivation and analysis of PI schemes in the framework of RK methods and a simple but useful test case is employed, other models from applications in science and engineering can readily be applied to the methods derived in this paper.
+This includes models from non-equilibrium rarefied gas dynamics \cite{Torrilhon2016}, where the macroscopic variables density $\rho$, bulk velocity $v$ and temperature $T$ evolve on a macroscopic fluid scale, while non-equilibrium variables potentially evolve much faster.
+The spectrum can contain clear spectral gaps as investigated in \cite{Koellermeier2021,Koellermeier2020h}.
+Another application can be models for extended shallow water equations \cite{Kowalski2019}, which are potentially stiff with multiple scales as investigated in \cite{Amrita2022,Huang2022}.
+Investigation of spatially adaptive methods based on \cite{KoellermeierAPI} might be beneficial for additional computational speedup. \end{remark}